nvs-vocabs/L22/.github/ISSUE_TEMPLATE/request-new-term.md

 [Qualification of the instrument type i.e. a word or words that further describe the instrument type (e.g. 'portable','automated','pressure-compensated','large' etc.).
 Sometimes these are used in manufacturer names.]

 ## Instrument type
-[Please indicate what type of instrument it is (e.g. global positioning system, fluorometer, etc.).
-You may wish to review the L05 SeaDataNet device categories vocabulary collection for this https://vocab.nerc.ac.uk/collection/L05/current/]
+Please indicate what type of instrument it is (e.g. global positioning system, fluorometer, etc.).
+You may wish to review the [L05 SeaDataNet device categories vocabulary collection](https://vocab.nerc.ac.uk/collection/L05/current/) for this.

 ## Does the tool describe a system, or series of instruments?
-[Does the term describe a manufacturing 'series' of instruments, a 'system', an 'individual' instrument or 'other'?
-See guidance here: /nvs-vocabs/Guides-and-Resources/blob/main/Instruments%20and%20Sensors]
+Does the term describe a manufacturing 'series' of instruments, a 'system', an 'individual' instrument or 'other'?
+See the guidance [here](https://github.com/nvs-vocabs/Guides-and-Resources/blob/main/Instruments%20and%20Sensors.md).

 ## Reference (if applicable)
 [Citation for the instrument (e.g. Hall and Bumpus, 1937).
 Use if the instrument is manufactured and built according to a design in a paper.]